Akshit8/k8s-certmanager/README.md

 kubectl apply -f ./ingress.yaml
 ```

-Open the link https://your-domain.com inside browser and you'll be able to see the lock sign ensuring that SSL certificate is installed and payload to & from server is encrypted.
+Open the link https://your-domain.com inside browser and you'll be able to see the lock sign(left to the domain) ensuring that SSL certificate is installed and payload to-from server is encrypted.

 ## Conclusion

 While their are many ways to setup SSL certificates inside your cluster, I like to use certmanager as it's

 - Easy to install.
-- Support for ACME (Let's Encrypt), HashiCorp Vault, Venafi, self signed and internal certificate authorities.
+- Supports ACME (Let's Encrypt), HashiCorp Vault, Venafi, self signed and internal certificate authorities.
-- Provide easy to use tools to manage certificates.
+- Provide tools to manage certificates.

+If you want to use any other CA or configuration, checkout [certmanager-configuration-docs](https://cert-manager.io/docs/configuration/)

 ## Author